k8snetworkplumbingwg/sriov-network-device-plugin/README.md

 We assume that you have working K8s cluster configured with one of the supported meta plugins for multi-network support.
 Please see [Features](#features) and [Quick Start](#quick-start) sections for more information on required CNI plugins.

 ### Deploy the Device Plugin
-The [images](./images) directory contains example Dockerfile, sample specs along with build scripts to deploy the SR-IOV device plugin as daemonset.
+The [images](./images) directory contains example Dockerfile, sample specs along with build scripts to deploy the SR-IOV Network Device Plugin as daemonset.
 Please see [README.md](./images/README.md) for more information about the Docker images.

 ````
 # Create ConfigMap